VegaDeftwing/OpGuidesHugoSrc/content/Design/web/cost.md

 * "tilde sites" are basically shared servers, check out [tildeverse.org](https://tildeverse.org/members/ ) for a list of options.
 There is a bit of a community aspect to tilde sites though, and while you could setup a redirect URL, it's normal that your page will be a sub page of whatever domain you end up using.
 * [Neocities](https://neocities.org) (a modern take on GeoCities)
 * Hosting via [IPFS](https://www.ipfs.com) if you're feeling like experimenting with the future
 * [Gopher](https://web.cortland.edu/flteach/methods/obj1/gopher.html) or [Gemini](https://gemini.circumlunar.space) are cool if you're nostalgic or minimal.
-Realize that some of these may limit your reach or impose bandwidth limits though.
+Realize that some of these may limit your reach or impose bandwidth limits, though.
 * You might also consider going REALLLY old school and running a [BBS](https://en.wikipedia.org/wiki/Bulletin_board_system), probably with [Mystic](http://www.mysticbbs.com) or [Synchronet](http://www.synchro.net)

 {{< /speech >}}